iWriteGigs

 A an indeterminate change in equilibrium price and indeterminate change in equilibrium quantity

-C a decrease in equilibrium price and an indeterminate change in equilibrium quantity
+C an indeterminate change in equilibrium price and an increase in equilibrium quantity

 D an increase in equilibrium price and quantity